 It has already been hard to write about the body without talking about the mind (or at least brain) and perhaps even harder to talk about the mind without involving the body.
 We are not two separate beings, but one person where mind and body work together.

-In the past the brain was seen as a sort of control centre where sensory information about the environment comes in, is interpreted, plans are made and then orders sent out to the muscles and voice.
+In the past the brain was seen as a sort of control centre where sensory information about the environment comes in and is interpreted, plans are made, then orders are sent out to the muscles and voice.
 However, this dualistic view loses a sense of integration and does not account for the full range of human experience.
-On the one hand, we sense our own bodies not just the world, and in some ways understand what we are thinking because of what we feel like in our bodies.
-On the other hand much of the loop between sensing and action happens subconsciously.
+On the one hand, we sense not only the environment but our body as well, and in some ways we understand what we are thinking because of how we feel in our body.
+On the other hand, much of the loop between sensing and action happens subconsciously.
 In both cases the ‘little general in the head’ model falls apart.

-While there is clearly some level of truth in the ‘dualist brain as control’ picture, more recent accounts instead stress the integrated nature of thought and action, focusing on our interaction with environment.nice picture of brain as control centre with homunculus in the head ??
+While there is clearly some level of truth in the dualist ‘brain as control’ picture, more recent accounts stress instead the integrated nature of thought and action, focusing on our interaction with our environment.

 When we think of our senses, we normally think of the classic five: sight, hearing, touch, taste and smell.
 Psychologists call these exteroceptive senses as they tell us about the external world.
-However, we are also able to sense our own bodies, as when we have a stomach-ache; these are called interoceptive senses.
-The nerves responsible for interoception lie within the body, but in fact some of these senses also tell us a lot about our physical position in the word.
+However, we are also able to sense our own bodies, as when we have a stomach ache.
+These are called interoceptive senses.
+The nerves responsible for interoception lie within the body, but in fact some of these senses also tell us a lot about our physical position in the world.

-However, this is not the only way we know what way up we are; our eyes see the horizon, and our feet feel pressure from the floor.
-Sea-sickness is caused largely because these different ways of knowing ‘what is up’ and how you are moving conflict with one another.
-This is also a problem in immersive virtual reality (VR) systems (also see chapter 5).
-If you wear VR goggles or are in a VR cave (small room with a virtual world projected around), then the scene will change as you move your head, simulating moving your head in the real world.
+However, this is not the only way we know what way up we are.
+Our eyes see the horizon, and our feet feel pressure from the floor.
+Sea-sickness is caused largely because these different ways of knowing which way is up, and how you are moving, conflict with one another.
+This is also a problem in immersive virtual reality (VR) systems (see also Chapters 2 and 12).
+If you wear VR goggles or are in a VR CAVE (a small room with a virtual world projected around you), then the scene will change as you move your head, simulating moving your head in the real world.
 However, if the virtual world simulation is not fast enough and there is even a small lag, the effect is rather like being at sea when your legs and ears tell you one thing, and your eyes something else.

-It is not quite right to say we detect which way is up.
+It is not quite correct to say we detect which way is up.
 Most of our senses work by detecting change.
-Our ear channels are best at detecting changes in direction, so, when someone is diving or buried in snow after an avalanche, it can be difficult to know which way is up because there is equal support all the way round and we can see no horizon our brains are not able to sort out a precise direction.
+Our ear channels are best at detecting changes in direction, so when someone is diving, or buried in snow after an avalanche, it can be difficult to know which way is up.
+Because there is equal support all the way round and they can see no horizon, their brains are not able to sort out a precise direction.
 Divers are taught to watch the bubbles as they will go upwards, and avalanche survival training suggests spitting and trying to feel the way the spit dribbles down your face.

 The physics of the world also comes into play.
-Newtonian physics is based on the fact that you cannot tell how fast you are going without looking at something stationary.
+Newtonian physics is based on the fact that you cannot tell how fast you are going without looking at something stationary (see also Chapter 11).
 You may be travelling at a hundred miles an hour in a train, but while you look at things in the carriage you can easily feel that you are still.
-We even cope with acceleration; as we go round a sharp corner we simply stand at a slight angle.
-It is when the train moves from straight track into a curve or back again, that we notice things.
+We even cope with acceleration.
+As we go round a sharp corner we simply stand at a slight angle.
+It is when the train changes from straight track into a curve or back again, that we notice the movement.
 Likewise, in a braking car so long as we brake evenly we simply brace our body slightly.
-It is the change in acceleration that we feel, what road and rail engineers call ‘jerk’.
+It is the change in acceleration that we feel, what road and rail engineers call ‘jerk’ (see Box 11.3).

-In virtual reality the same thing happens.
+Again, in virtual reality the same thing happens.
 You are controlling your motion through the environment using a joystick or other controller and then stop suddenly.
 The effect can be nauseating.
-All is well so long as you are moving forward at a constant speed, or even accelerating or decelerating or cornering smoothly; your ear channels and body sense cannot tell the difference between standing still and being on a uniformly moving or accelerating platform.
+All is well so long as you are moving forward at a constant speed, or even accelerating or decelerating or cornering smoothly.
+Your ear channels and body sense cannot tell the difference between standing still and being on a uniformly moving or accelerating platform.
 However, if you ’stop’ in the VR environment, the visual image stops dead, but your body and ears make you feel you are still moving.

-Proprioception is particularly important when using eyes-free devices, for example, in a car where you can reach for a control without looking at it.
-In practice we do not just use proprioception alone, but also peripheral vision and touch during such interactions.
-Indeed, James Gibson [[Gi79]] has argued that our vision and hearing should also be regarded as serving a proprioceptive purpose as well as an extroceptive one, because we are constantly positioning ourselves with respect to the world by virtue of what we see and hear
+Proprioception is particularly important when using eyes-free devices, for example in a car where you can reach for a control without looking at it.
+In practice we do not use proprioception alone during such interactions, but also peripheral vision and touch.
+Indeed, James Gibson [Gi79] has argued that our vision and hearing should be regarded as serving a proprioceptive purpose as well as an exteroceptive one, because we are constantly positioning ourselves with respect to the world by virtue of what we see and hear.

-It makes sense that we need to sense our bodies to know if we have an upset stomach (and hence avoid eating until it is better), or to be able reach for things without looking.
-However, it seems that our interoceptive senses do more than that, they do not just provide a form of ‘input’ to out thoughts and decisions, but shape our thoughts and emotions at a deep level.
+It is reasonable that we need to sense our bodies to know if we have an upset stomach (and hence avoid eating until it is better), or to be able to reach for things without looking.
+However, it seems that our interoceptive senses do more than that, they do not just provide a form of ‘input’ to our thoughts and decisions, but shape our thoughts and emotions at a deep level.

 You have probably heard of smile therapy: deliberately smiling in order to make yourself feel happier.
-Partly this builds on the fact that when you smile other people tend to smile back, and if other people smile at you that makes you feel happy.
+Partly, this builds on the fact that when you smile other people tend to smile back, and if other people smile at you that makes you feel happy.
 But that is not the whole story.
 Experiments have shown that there is an effect even when there is no-one else to smile back at you and even when you don’t know you are smiling.
 In a typical experiment researchers ask subjects to sit while their faces are manipulated to either be smiling or sad.
-Although there is some debate about the level of efficacy, there appears to be measurable effects so that even when the subjects are not able to identify the expression set on their faces, their reports on how they feel show that having a ‘happy’ face made them feel happier! [[Ja84,Ma87]]
+Although there is some debate about the level of efficacy, there appear to be measurable effects, so that even when the subjects are not able to identify the expression on their faces, their reports on how they feel show that having a ‘happy’ face makes them feel happier!
+[Ja84;Ma87]

 In the last chapter we discussed creativity and physical action, which is as much about the mind and body working together as about the mind alone.
-There are well established links between mood and creativity, with positive moods on the whole tending to increase creativity compared with negative moods.
-One of the experimental measures used to measure ‘creativity’ is to ask subjects to create lists of novel ideas; for example, “how many uses can you think of for a brick”.
-In one set of experiments the researchers asked subjects to either place their hands on the table in front of them and press downwards, or to put their hands under the table and press up.
+There are well-established links between mood and creativity, with positive moods on the whole tending to increase creativity compared with negative moods.
+One of the experimental measures used to quantify ‘creativity’ is to ask subjects to create lists of novel ideas; for example, ‘how many uses can you think of for a brick’.
+In one set of experiments the researchers asked subjects either to place their hands on the table in front of them and press downwards, or to put their hands under the table and press up.
 While pressing they were asked to perform various ‘idea list’ tasks.
 Those who pressed up generated more ideas than those who pressed down.
-The interpretation by the researchers was that the upward pressing is making a positive “come hither” gesture, whereas the pressing down is more like a “go away” gesture.
-The positive gesture then increases the creativity.
-Again body affects mind.
+The researchers’ interpretation was that the upward pressing made a positive ‘welcome’ gesture, which increased the creativity, whereas the pressing down was more like a ‘go away’ gesture.
+Again, body affects mind.